Volkswagen Multivan Review 2025: Price, specs & boot space

 With space between the front seats, a completely flat floor and no conventional gear stick to get in the way, you can stand up and walk through to the rear, if you want.
 That's great when attending to young children or just when you fancy a change of scenery.

 It's worth mentioning the Volkswagen Multivan's panoramic sunroof.
-It's the biggest panoramic sunroof VW makes, apparently (not that surprising but you never know, it might come up in a pub quiz one day).
+It's the biggest panoramic sunroof VW makes, apparently (not that surprising, but you never know, it might come up in a pub quiz one day).
 It does make a big difference to the interior, flooding it with light and even increasing the space on offer, if you actually want to use the Multivan as a van.

 How happy you'll be with the quality and finish of the Volkswagen Multivan's cabin depends largely on your expectations.
-It certainly looks generally very smart and we're sure it won't prove too fragile for family life.
+It certainly looks generally very smart, and we're sure it won't prove too fragile for family life.
 You can sense the 'however' coming.

-There are a few quite harsh plastics that wouldn't look out of place in a van but, if you're considering the Multivan as an alternative to a posh SUV, they appear a little less acceptable.
-The sliding centre console slash pull-out table is a case in point - it's got more than a touch of Fisherprice 'my first kitchen' about it.
+There are a few quite harsh plastics that wouldn't look out of place in a van, but if you're considering the Multivan as an alternative to a posh SUV, they appear a little less acceptable.
+The sliding centre console slash pull-out table is a case in point - it's got more than a touch of Fisher-Price 'My First Kitchen' about it.

 As you'd expect for something as big and boxy as the Volkswagen Multivan, it's massively practical.
 Whether the family's outgrown your Touareg or you're looking for the ultimate versatile Uber car, the Volkswagen Multivan is one step down from a minibus when it comes to interior space.

 There's enough room for up to seven seats, with those in the rear given the ability to be moved about to cater to your needs.
-The rear seats can't be swivelled about like in the old Caravelle, but that means they're 25% lighter – making it easier to lift them out and spin them around or leave them in the garage if they're surplus to requirements.
+The rear seats can't be swivelled about like in the old Caravelle, but that means they're 25% lighter, making it easier to lift them out and spin them around or leave them in the garage if they're surplus to requirements.

 The seats slot into electrified grooves in the floor (that means they can be heated, if you splash the cash on the options list).
 There's also a trick multi-function table which also slides into the tracks.
 This can be used as a centre console for those in the front, or a fold-out table complete with cup holders and storage bins for those in the back.

 There are two different lengths of Multivan on offer.
-The standard car has a very useable 469-litre boot space behind the third row of seats, extending to up to 1844 litres behind the second row.
-Remove the rear seats entirely and it can swallow a van-like 3672 litres of luggage.
+The standard car has a very usable 469-litre boot space behind the third row of seats, extending to up to 1844 litres behind the second row.
+Remove the rear seats entirely, and it can swallow a van-like 3672 litres of luggage.
 Buy one with the panoramic sunroof and extra room in the roof means it can carry 3710 litres.

 It has a wheelbase of 3124mm, while there’s also a longer model available with an extra 20cm of rear overhang (taking the total length to 5173mm).
 Depending on which engine you choose, the Volkswagen Multivan has a towing capacity of up to 2000kg.